 Now a decade into my career, I know the ins and outs of Parliament and campaigning, but still view politics as a necessary evil to achieve positive policy change.
 In addition, even though the nature of my job means I need to know what is going on in the news every day, I find the daily news cycle and instant access to commentary on events overwhelming, too opinion-based and overly provocative.
 So now instead I use official sources such as the House of Commons Library and Hansard to find out what is going on.

 This takes time and effort.
 Time and effort that until I worked in the political sphere I wouldn't have known how to approach, and to be honest made a priority.
 And this is how I came up with ‘I have a voice’ .
 I can share my experience with others who want to cut through the noise to find information that will help them to develop and use their voice whether that be by voting, campaigning, or even just speaking with their friends, families and communities about the issues they care about.

 By engaging with I have a voice you will gain the knowledge and skills to:

-- Feel equipped critically analysing information regarding current events.
+feel equipped to critically analyse information regarding current events.

-- Feel empowered articulating views on subjects that matter and constructively entering into debates when met with differing view.
+feel empowered to articulate your views on subjects that matter and debate constructively when met with differing views.

 So, that’s what I hope to do.
 Politics impacts every part and day of our lives.
 It is important you have a say.